gclamigueiro/calculator-microservices/.microservices-patterns/1 - Interprocess communication.md

 In the service ```multiple-operation-svc-go-kit``` we called to another services using HTTP tranports, so our procces is blocked while we are waiting for a response.

 ### Related Patterns
 #### Circuit breaker

+The Circuit Breaker pattern, can prevent an application from repeatedly trying to execute an operation that's likely to fail.

 [Circuit breaker](./1.1%20-%20Circuit%20Breaker%20Pattern%20.md)